Trauma Sensitive Yoga Training

 final online assessment (80% pass mark required, retakes permitted)

-live interactive zoom integration calls (you can choose when you attend, 1 is required for your certificate to be valid)
+live interactive zoom integration calls, ongoing access (you can choose when you attend, 1 is required for your certificate to be valid)

 Support and live contact

 There are regular integration zoom calls throughout the year for you to ask questions and connect with this community of Trauma Sensitive Yoga Teachers.
 Once you have signed up you will be invited to these sessions by email, they are included in the cost of the course, just register to reserve your place.
-You can attend as many as you like in the first year of registering for the course.
+You can attend as many as you like.

 You can also choose to book onto any of the mentoring sessions to discuss the course content, your work and any personal challenges that arise from this topic.